kubernetes/enhancements/keps/sig-instrumentation/383-new-event-api-ga-graduation/README.md

   In the new EventRecorder, every 30 minutes a "heartbeat" call will be performed to update Event status and prevent garbage collection in etcd.
-This heartbeat is happening for events that are happening all the time (If an event didn't happen for 6 minutes, it will be GC-ed).
+This heartbeat is happening for events that are happening periodically (If an event didn't happen for 6 minutes, it will be GC-ed).

 * **Will enabling / using this feature result in introducing new API types?**

   Yes, a new API type "eventsv1.Event" is being introduced.
-  The migration of Event API will cause creation of new types of Event objects.
-  The number of Event objects depends on cluster state, which theoretically won't be too large due to deduplication logic and reasonable-cardinality of objects in the system.
+  The number of Event objects depends on cluster state and its churn.
+Event deduplication and reasonable cardinality of the fields should keep their number within reasonable boundaries (obviously dependent on cluster size).

 * **Will enabling / using this feature result in any new calls to cloud provider?**